 - Engage in one-to-one private communications with agents outside the listing brokerage; however, multi-brokerage communications about a listing will constitute public marketing.

-The listing brokerage must file the firm exclusive listing with the service within two (2) business days from the “Effective Date” of the listing agreement, but it will not be disseminated.
+The listing brokerage must either file the firm exclusive listing with the service within two (2) business days from the “Effective Date” of the listing agreement or,

 If the seller later determines that public marketing is desired, the listing brokerage must amend the listing agreement to obtain marketing authorization from the seller prior to submitting the listing to Canopy MLS.